 At the large rolling bearing test bench, complex interfaces such as rotor blade and rotor hub close to the rotor blade bearings are emulated by adapter components which reproduce the stiffness behavior of the components so as to be accurate in every detail and thus allow the test specimens to be loaded realistically.
 The results of the fatigue and wear tests can be used to improve the dimensioning methods and reduce the risk of failure.

-The test bench will go into operation at the end of 2018.
+The test bench will go into operation in spring 2019.
 It offers the opportunity to certify a bearing long before it is first used in a wind turbine.
 Furthermore, it will serve the industry’s interest in shortening test times so that new products can achieve proven commercial viability more quickly.
 As part of the current collaborative project known as HAPT (Highly Accelerated Pitch Bearing Test), six bearings with a nominal diameter of five meters will initially be analyzed in functional and long-term tests on the bearing test bench.

 The simultaneous simulation of the bearings supports the testing work and comprises individual contact simulations as well as global bearing models for FE and MBS analyses.
 The interfaces (bearing housing, rotor blade, transmission housing, rotor hub, nacelle) are likewise reproduced in FE models.
 All simulation models are compared and validated with measured data.
 Individual controllers and aeroelastic turbine models furthermore facilitate the investigation of changes in the operational management, for example with individual pitch control and the associated reciprocal effects on the bearings.